Tips for Choosing an Upper Limb Prosthetist

 You also may be looking into choosing a prosthetist because you already have a prosthetic device that you would like to replace or improve upon.
 Or perhaps you are a congenital amputee who has decided that you could use a prosthetic device at this point in your life.
 No matter the reason for your need for a device, you should be involved in the decision of who makes it for you.

-Of course we would love it if you decided to meet with us here at Arm Dynamics, and we have a list of reasons why you should, but no matter who you speak with, we want to provide you with the resources you need to be able to evaluate any upper limb prosthetist.
+Of course we would love it if you decided to meet with Arm Dynamics clinical team, and we have a list of reasons why you should, but no matter who you speak with, we want to provide you with the resources you need to be able to evaluate any upper limb prosthetist.

 An upper limb prosthetist should: